Senior Academic Advisor

-Nonita Valverde has been assigned as an advisor in the College of Science and Technology, specifically targeting students majoring in Biology, Chemistry, and Physics.
+Nonita Valverde has been assigned as an advisor in the College of Science and Technology, specifically for students majoring in Biology, Chemistry, and Physics.
 She received her Bachelor of Science in Nutrition from the University of Texas and her Master's in Scientific Nutrition from Texas A & M University.
 Her thesis work involved identifying the best model of digestive health in animals (rats, pigs and baboons) for the ultimate goal of improving human digestive health.
 Nonita is a Registered Dietitian and has counseled patients in hospitals and clinics.
 Her work history includes working with the elderly as a food service director in a retirement center, and as an instructor of Nutrition in university settings.
 Nonita's passion lies in teaching.
 In addition to college teaching, she substituted in grades K-12.
 Nonita considers science one of the most challenging and exciting areas in higher education and clearly communicates that to her advisees.

 One three-pronged, two pocket folder for your Academic Advising Portfolio

 University Catalog and Planner

-• List of questions or concerns you may have
+List of questions or concerns you may have

-successfully from high school to college.
+in transitioning successfully from high school to college.

 During your first two semesters here at Southeastern, we will work together to explore career and academic opportunities, identify and attain realistic goals, and develop decision-making skills leading to personal growth and independence.